As an Amazon Associate I earn from qualifying purchases.

 You can read my full disclosure statement here.

-Today I am going to share with you how I created more room for my plant starts with a simple cold frame.
+Today I am going to share with you how I created more room for my plant starts by simply learning how to make a cold frame.
 My growing rack was getting full, and I came up with this simple DIY cold frame project, making a straw bale cold frame with old windows we had lying around.